This is a DOS-based game and the dramas you may encounter getting it to work on modern OSes. This guide can help getting it to work.

 The Keep is actually a flying castle a la Laputa in a world thoroughly under the Guardian's sway.
 Then you have Talorus, a weirdsville if there ever was one.
 The Tomb of Praecor Loth is an ominous place full of dire traps and difficult monsters.
 Anodunos, the ruined ice city laid waste by the Guardian with only sad Beatrice the ghost left.

 Without a walkthrough, this game will take the average gamer some time to complete.
 The complexity of the main quest and the difficulty of the puzzles may throw off the action crowd a little.
+And it's an old game, 1993, so it's going to run too fast on anything above a Pentium 90 or so.

 - Origin MIDI Files MIDI Files of both Underworlds.